-At the board meeting held in January 2019 the board of directors decided that H&M's growth target to increase sales in local currencies by 10-15 percent per year with continued high profitability remains a long-term target.
+At the board meeting held in January 2020 the board of directors decided that H&M's growth target to increase sales in local currencies by 10-15 percent per year with continued high profitability remains a long-term target.

-Since H&M does not have a separate review function (internal audit) for work on internal control, but has instead established its own model for managing the company's risk and internal control (see pages 8-10), once a year the board assesses the need for a separate internal audit function.
-This year the board again reached the conclusion that the present model for monitoring internal control is working in a satisfactory way.
-Before the 2019 annual general meeting the board assessed how well the guidelines for remuneration to senior executives that were adopted by the 2018 AGM were being applied.
-The results of this assessment were published on the website in good time before the 2019 AGM.
+Since H&M does not have a separate review function (internal audit function) for work on internal control, but has instead established its own model for managing the company's risk and internal control (see pages 10-11), once a year the board assesses the need for a separate internal audit function.
+This year the board again reached the conclusion that the present model for monitoring internal control is satisfactory.

+Ahead of the annual general meeting the board had assessed how well the guidelines for remuneration of senior executives that were adopted at the 2019 AGM were being applied.
+The results of this assessment were published on the website in good time before the 2020 AGM.

-H&M has no remuneration committee, since the board of directors deems it more appropriate for the entire board to carry out the tasks of a remuneration committee.
+H&M has no remuneration committee, since the board of directors deems it more appropriate for the entire board to carry out the tasks of a remuneration committee as is entirely in accordance with requirement 9.2 of the Code.
 It is the board that prepares the proposed guidelines for remuneration to senior executives that are presented at the AGMs, and it is the board that decides on the CEO's salary in accordance with the guidelines adopted at the last AGM.
 The board continually assesses the CEO's work and once a year discusses this matter separately in conjunction with setting the CEO's remuneration for the coming year.
 No member of executive management is present when this is discussed.

-The board continually evaluates its work.
-This evaluation covers working methods and the working climate, as well as the main focus of the board's work.
+The board continually evaluates its work, and during the year the newly appointed chairman of the board carried out a more in-depth evaluation to obtain his own idea of the work of the board and its members' wishes.
+The evaluation covers working methods and the working climate, as well as the main focus of the board's work.
 It also focuses on access to and the need for specialist expertise within the board.
-The evaluation is used as tool for developing the board's work and also forms a basis for the work of the nomination committee.
+The evaluation is used as a tool for developing the board's work and also forms a basis for the work of the nomination committee.